emailrhoads/curriculum/financial.md

 ## Key outcomes

-- Knowing how to count
+- Understanding money on an emotional level
 - Understanding purchases as investments vs liabilities
 - Appreciating compound growth/exponential growth
 - Appreciating that money is a means, not an ends